 The cayenne pepper adds a little heat but this can be left out if preferred.

-This quantity makes 4 – 6 bhajis depending on how big you want them but the quantities can easily be doubled (or tripled!) up to make a bigger batch.
+This quantity makes 4 – 6 bhajis depending on how big you want them to be, but the quantities can easily be doubled (or tripled!) up to make a bigger batch.

 Place the sliced onions in a pan over a gentle heat and place a lid on the pan.
 Allow the onions to soften for around 10 mins.